Scott Hicks (director): Other roles

 Hicks is a member of the Academy of Motion Picture Arts and Sciences and the British Academy of Film and Television Arts.

 In 2019 Hicks gave a training session in Singapore at MindChamps.

-Recognition, awards and honours
+Recognition, awards, and honours

 Hicks was awarded an honorary doctorate by his alma mater, Flinders University, in 1997.

 He has had his portrait painted by David Bromley several times.
 The 1999 portrait was a finalist for the Archibald Prize.

 Hicks was a finalist in 2008 for the Australian of the Year Awards.

-In 2017, The Heysen Hicks Set Construction Studio was opened at the South Australian Film Corporation.
+In 2017, the Heysen Hicks Set Construction Studio was opened at the South Australian Film Corporation.

+In November 2024, Hicks' 1982 documentary The Hall of Mirrors: A Festival, about the Adelaide Festival under the directorship of Jim Sharman, was screened at the Space Theatre in the Adelaide Festival Centre, followed by a conversation with the two men.
+The event was the biennial Wal Cherry Lecture, coinciding with the celebration of the 50th anniversary of Flinders Drama Centre celebration and named in honour of its founder, Wal Cherry.

 The State Library of South Australia holds records of Hicks' life and work, including papers relating his work on many feature films and documentaries (original script drafts and development, correspondence, production files, publicity and marketing files, press cuttings, etc.), from 1970 to 2011.
 The accompanying catalogue description says: "His documentaries and feature films have helped inspire a new generation of Australian filmmakers and actors by telling unique, Australian stories which define us as a people".